CircleCI-Public/cimg-aws/README.md

       - run: echo "Do things"
 ```

-In the above example, the CircleCI Deploy Docker image is used for the primary container.
+In the above example, the CircleCI AWS Docker image is used for the primary container.
-More specifically, the tag `2022.06.1` is used meaning this is the 1st April 2022 snapshot.
+More specifically, the tag `2022.06.1` is used meaning this is the 1st June 2022 snapshot.
 You can now use all of the tools pre-installed in this image in this job.